mikedfunk/cucumberjs-example/README.md

 ## Usage in other projects
 * `npm init` and hit enter a bunch
 * `npm install --save-dev cucumber phantomjs webdriverio chai`
+* `./node_modules/.bin/wdio config` to walk through a wizard and define your webdriverio config.
+Sweet!
 * create a `features` directory and write [gherkin](http://docs.behat.org/en/latest/guides/1.gherkin.html) features there